top of page

 IMG_20250627_162544.jpg

-Shining Silence is a 5m(16ft) Bluewater canoe, converted with a 200W of solar power to a 100Ah LiFePO4 battery powering a 600W(55lb) thrust electric motor making for an exceptionally silent cruise
+The lead canoe, 'Sunshine' is a 5m(16ft) Bluewater canoe, converted with a 200W of solar power to a 100Ah LiFePO4 battery powering a 600W(55lb) thrust electric motor making for an exceptionally silent cruise.
+Its companion vessel, the 'Silence' follows in tow, carrying 3 people

 bottom of page